maschmi/maschmi.github.io/_posts/2024-03-16-JitAndKtInline.md

 ```

 for the not inlined guards.
 I've put both methods into a compare tool, beside some extra lines du to annotations, and of course
 the instruction addresses they are identical!
 No wonder there were no differences!
-By the way, you do not have to trust me
+By the way, you do not have to trust me,
 you can [download the whole assembly code](../assets/jit-inline/assembly.asm).

 I must say I'm quite impressed by the JIT.
 This somehow poses the question when to inline and when not?
 For hot methods it may not